-b.
-The minimum price at which these countries will trade coffee is 1/6 (0.167) of a barrel of rum per ton of coffee and the maximum price is 1/2 (0.500) of a barrel of rum per ton of coffee.
-The price of coffee will end up between the opportunity costs for the two countries.
-Nicaragua specializes in coffee because it has the lower opportunity cost (1/6 as compared to 1/2).
-It will not sell coffee for less than its opportunity cost.
-The Dominican Republic will not pay more than its opportunity cost (1/2) because if the price of coffee was higher than 1/2 of a barrel of rum, then it would be better off producing the coffee itself.

-14. Eleanor and her little sister Joanna are responsible for two chores on their family's farm: gathering eggs and collecting milk.
+- b.
+The minimum price at which these countries will trade coffee is 1/6 (0.167) of a barrel of rum and the maximum is 1/2 (0.500) of a barrel of rum.
+If it's any less than 1/6, Nicaragua could produce its own coffee for less.
+If it's any more than 1/2, the Dominican Republic could produce its own coffee for less. - 13.
+Eleanor and her little sister Joanna are responsible for two chores on their family's farm: gathering eggs and collecting milk.
 Eleanor can gather 9 dozen eggs or collect 3 gallons of milk per week.
 Joanna can gather 2 dozen eggs or collect 2 gallons of milk per week.
-[LO 2.3] a.
+[LO 2.3] - a.
 The family wants 2 gallons of milk per week and as many eggs as the sisters can gather.
 Currently, Eleanor and Joanna collect one gallon of milk each and as many eggs as they can.
-How many dozens of eggs does the family have per week?

-- b.
-If the sisters specialized, which sister should collect the milk? - c.
+How many dozens of eggs does the family have per week? - b.
+If the sisters specialized, which sister should gather the milk? - c.
 If the sisters specialized, how many dozens of eggs would the family have per week?